embrace-io/embrace-docs/content/ios/session-reporting.md

 ## Trigger a session upload

 To trigger a session upload, simply send the application to the background by pressing the simulators 'home' button.
-This second launch will upload the previous session immediately.
+Typically the SDK will be given sufficient time to upload the session, but sometimes the app is not able to complete the upload in the background.
+To ensure the session was uploaded, launch the application again.
 Refresh the dashboard in your browser and you should now see that you've moved on to the next step.

 ---